geerlingguy/ansible-role-git/README.md

       - git
       - git-svn

+To install the latest git version in Ubuntu you can set `git_ensure_latest_version` to true.
+This will install git from the official git PPA

+    git_ensure_latest_version: true

 The specific Git packages that will be installed.
 By default, `git-svn` is included, but you can easily add this variable to your playbook's variables and remove `git-svn` if desired.

     git_install_from_source: false